 A sample of the paramagnetic salt is suspended by a thread in a tube filled with helium gas under slight pressure.
-Helium gas provides contact with a bath of liquid helium-cooled liquid evaporation under reduced pressure.
-While working in the bath is maintained at a lower pressure may typically corresponding to a temperature of $\sim 1$ K. Due to the thermal conductivity of the gas paramagnetic salt is cooled to the temperature of the helium bath.
+Helium gas provides contact with a bath of liquid helium cooled liquid evaporation under reduced pressure.
+While working in the bath is maintained at a lower pressure may typically corresponding to a temperature of ~ 1 K.

+Due to the thermal conductivity of the gas paramagnetic salt is cooled to the temperature of the helium bath.
 Then the magnetic field is switched on.

-In the process of magnetization heated salt.
-Orientation of the magnetic ions along the magnetic field reduces the entropy.
+In the process of salt magnetization the orientation of the magnetic ions along the magnetic field reduces the entropy.
 Heat from the salt is given in the helium bath temperature and salt again becomes 1 K.